moliver28/research-handbook/content/job-families/security/application-security.md

 - libs/mermaid.min.js
 ---

-## What's it like to work in security at GitLab?
+## What's it like to work in Application Security at GitLab?

-🤝 Application Security Engineers work closely with development teams, product managers (PM), and third-party groups (including the paid bug bounty program) to ensure that GitLab products are secure.
+The Application Security team plays a vital role at GitLab by ensuring that all its products are created securely throughout all stages of the software development lifecycle.
+In this role, you will be responsible for defining the vision, strategy, and execution of application security at GitLab.
+You’ll collaborate closely with Engineering, Product teams, and third-party groups (including the paid bug bounty program) to strengthen the security of Gitlab, its products, and protect customer data.

 🎉 **Hear from two team members about what it's like working here at GitLab in our Security department.** 🎉